ABOUT

 To under pin my work with parents & carers, I achieved my Accredited AFT Foundation Certificate in Family Therapy and Systemic Practise in 2009.
 I then established and piloted my second family support service.
 My role was to work for the family unit, maybe with one parent or grandparent but would frequently involved mediation if both parents/carers attended, and often included the siblings.

-Significant changes to styles of communication within the family can strengthen the executive decision makers’ position (carer(s) in charge) and their delegation of responsibility.
-It can enable safer boundaries implementation for the young person(s), reduce the risk of volatile conflict, as well as giving them space to grow and develop self-orientation, which will support them in their life choices as they become more independent.
-Transitions of the life stages for each family member can often be difficult, where adjustment of expectations in roles change and sense of identity can be questioned.
+Significant changes to styles of communication within the family can strengthen the executive decision makers’ position (carer(s) in charge) and their delegation of responsibility, which in turn will help their children to become independent adults It can enable safer boundary implementation for the young person(s), helping to reduce the risk of volatile conflict, as well as giving them space to grow and develop their self-orientation, which will support them in their life choices as they become more autonomous.
+Transitions of the life stages for each family member can often be difficult, as adjustments of expectations in roles change, our sense of identity can be questioned.

 I feel passionate about family life because no matter how a family is made up, the way we treat each other will shape our lives, impact on how we relate to other people and the kind of personal relationships we have, and ultimately, how we feel about ourselves.